 Any employer event cancellation must be submitted in writing to the Employer Development and Relations team (email@example.com).
 Cancellations within 1 week or (7 business days) of the event will receive a full refund or credit towards a future event.
 Cancellations within 3 business days or (72 hours) of the event will receive a credit towards a future event within the academic year.
 Day of No-show (no-call/email) employers will not receive a credit or refund.

 Section 6.06 No-Shows

-A “No-Show” is defined as participating employer who registered for an event and did not show up.
+A “No-Show” is defined as a participating employer who registered for an event and did not show up.
 If an employer is a “No-Show" registration fees will not be refunded or credited toward any future fair or event.
 If the registration was unpaid, payment will still be expected from the organization.